Jeremiah33-3/MA1521-Notes/README.md

 2. Deriavative of a function at point x
 > The derivative of the function ƒ(x) with respect to the variable x is the function ƒ′ whose value at x is lim(h->0)( (f(x + h) - f(x)) / h) provided the limit exists
-- If ƒ′ exists at a particular x, we say that ƒ is differentiable (has a derivative) at x.
+- If ƒ′ exists at a particular x, we say that ƒ is differentiable (has a derivative) at x.
 If ƒ′ exists at every point in the domain of ƒ, we call ƒ differentiable
 - alternative definition of derivative with z->x (let z = x + h)
 - The process of calculating a derivative is called differentiation
 - dy/dx means the deriative of y w.r.t. to x, not a ratio